-Six recent papers confirm and extend previous research on the Maharishi Effect, demonstrating sustained improvements in multiple social measures and further strengthening the validity of statistical analysis through a battery of diagnostic tests [439-444].
+Ten recent studies confirm and extend previous research on the Maharishi Effect, demonstrating sustained improvements in multiple social measures and further strengthening the validity of statistical analysis through a battery of diagnostic tests [439-444, 465-468].
 Four of these studies examined effects of a large assembly practising the Transcendental Meditation and TM-Sidhi programme in Iowa from 2007-2010, when group size consistently exceeded (or was near to) the critical threshold predicted to generate the Maharishi Effect for the United States as a whole [439-442].